Spiritual guidance powered by AI and grounded in Scripture

 What happens when we're forced to let go of our dreams?

-When we're forced to let go of our dreams, it can be a devastating experience.
-Our dreams are often closely tied to our sense of identity and purpose, and when they're taken away, it can leave us feeling lost and hopeless.
-This is especially true when we've invested a lot of time, energy, and resources into pursuing our dreams.
-As the Bible says, "Hope deferred makes the heart sick" (Prov.
-13:12).
-When our dreams are crushed, it can be difficult to find the motivation to keep going.
+When we're forced to let go of our dreams, it can be a painful experience.
+Our dreams are often tied to our sense of purpose and identity, and when they're taken away, it can leave us feeling lost and uncertain.
+This is because our dreams are often closely tied to our hopes and expectations for the future.
+When those hopes are dashed, it can be a difficult experience to navigate.
+As the Bible says, "Hope deferred makes the heart sick" (Proverbs 13:12).

 Ask a new question and get AI Christian answers instantly.